Tourism in Maharashtra: Nagpur

 Beside these Nagpur has much historical significance.
 Deekshabhoomi - the place where Dr. Babasaheb Ambedkar and lakhs of the so-called lower caste who deemed as untouchables by Hindu caste system, embraced Buddhism.
 Another important place to visit is Tekadi Ganesh mandir on Sitabuildi fort complex.
 The city has other places of tourist importance such as Maharajbagh zoo, and Futala lake Chowpati, Nagpur is well connected with all major cities of India by roadways and railways, and also have an international airport.
 Dr. Babasaheb Ambedkar International Airport (IATA: NAG, ICAO: VANP) is an international airport serving the city of Nagpur, Maharashtra, India.
 In 2005, it was named after B. R. Ambedkar, the chief architect of the Indian Constitution.

 Satara

 Satara lies on the western part of Maharashtra.
 It is known for tourist places like Mahabaleshwar, Wai, Panchgani and rivers such as Koyna and Krishna.
 Mahabaleshwar and Panchgani are one of the famous tourist places in India.
-Krishna originates at Mahabaleswar near the Jor village in the extreme north of Wai district.
+The Krishna River originates at Mahabaleswar near the Jor village in the extreme north of Wai district.
 The Kaas plateau is also one of the most popular tourist attractions in Satara.
 This plateau falls under the Sahyadri Sub Cluster of Western Ghats which is now a UNESCO World Heritage Site.

 Nature tourism

-Maharashtra has tremendous potential for Nature Tourism.
+Maharashtra has tremendous potential for nature tourism.
 Many private and public organizations have begun unique and innovative forms of nature tourism.